3honi/CascadeFallsLibrary/README.md

 ![alt text](https://media.discordapp.net/attachments/380444132989992963/408091124389904394/Screenshot_20180130-214602.png?width=234&height=468)

 # Browsing Books
 The Browsing page allows users to see what books are available, which allows them to either check them out or place a hold on them.
-Although there aren't many books in the application, further books can be easily added when using the app beyond demonstration.
+Although there aren't many books in the application, more books can be easily added when using the app beyond demonstration.

 ![alt text](https://media.discordapp.net/attachments/380444132989992963/408091123060572160/Screenshot_20180130-214646.png?width=234&height=468)